CloudGeometry/cg-devx-core/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Before contributing to this repository, please discuss your proposed changes with the repository owners through an issue, email, or any other available method."

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Note: Our community thrives by adhering to a Code of Conduct, which we expect all participants to follow in all project interactions.

 #### Table Of Contents